skypjack/entt/docs/md/core.md

 const bool is_enabled = !!(flags & my_flag::enabled);
 ```

-The problem with adding all operators to the global scope is that these will
+The problem with adding all operators to the global scope is that these come
-come into play even when not required, with the risk of introducing errors that
+into play even when not required, with the risk of introducing errors that are
-are difficult to deal with.<br/>
+difficult to deal with.<br/>
 However, C++ offers enough tools to get around this problem.
 In particular, the
-library requires users to register all enum classes for which bitmask support
+library requires users to register the enum classes for which bitmask support
 should be enabled:

 ```cpp